-New open source project wants to expand serverless vision beyond functions – TechCrunch
+New open-source project wants to expand serverless vision beyond functions – TechCrunch

 He says that when he talks to customers, they are hankering for a more complete serverless developer experience that includes all parts of the program.
 “A lot of people say that I have this excellent use case for the current incarnation of serverless and Function as a Service, but the rest of my application doesn’t really work running there,” he said.
 That’s exactly what CloudState is trying to address.

 Bonér is careful to point out that he’s not looking to replace function-driven programming.
 He only wants to augment it.
-CloudState takes advantage of some existing technologies like KNative, the open source project that is trying to bring together serverless and containerization, as well as gRPC, Akka Cluster, and GraalVM on Kubernetes.
+CloudState takes advantage of some existing technologies like KNative, the open-source project that is trying to bring together serverless and containerization, as well as gRPC, Akka Cluster and GraalVM on Kubernetes.

 He acknowledges that CloudState is still a work in progress, but he has the basic building blocks in place, and he’s hoping to use the power of open source to drive the development of this early-stage project.
 Today, it includes several key pieces — a specification outlining the goals of the project, a protocol to begin implementing it and a testing kit.

-The goal here is to bring to fruition this broader vision of what serverless means where developers can just write code without having to worry about the underlying infrastructure where the program will run.
+The goal here is to bring to fruition this broader vision of what serverless means, where developers can just write code without having to worry about the underlying infrastructure where the program will run.
 It’s a bold approach, but as Bonér says, it’s still early days, and will take time and a community to really build this out.